CymatiCorp/CyKit-Python-3.3/README.md

 -----------
 CyKit 1.0 (Python 3.3) is an educational tool for Python<br>
 development in Windows to access the raw data stream from the Emotiv <br>
 EPOC headset.
-Please note, it is preferred that you have a license from <br>
+It is preferred that you have a license from Emotiv<br>
-Emotiv to continue accessing the raw data through CyKit.<br>
+to continue accessing the raw data through CyKit.<br>

 CyKit 1.0 (Python3.3) is an unofficial branch to the OpenYou emoKit, check it out here<br>
  https://github.com/openyou/emokit <br><br>